Skelf-Research/zviz/docs/deployment.md

 ## Profile selection

-Profiles are selected explicitly at deployment time.
-Depending on the packaging model, this is either:

-- a dedicated binary per profile, or
-- a multi-profile binary with a strict selection flag.
+Profiles are selected explicitly at deployment time by the host.
+The default is a dedicated binary per profile.
+A multi-profile binary is optional and must use a strict selection flag.
 Each selection maps to a concrete policy artifact set.

 ## Day-2 operations